syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ### Performing CRUD operation using mutation

-You can perform the CRUD operations by setting the mutation queries in the [Mutation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.GraphQLAdaptorOptions.html#Syncfusion_Blazor_Data_GraphQLAdaptorOptions_Mutation) property of [GraphQLAdaptorOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.GraphQLAdaptorOptions.html).
+You can perform CRUD operations by setting the mutation queries in the [Mutation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.GraphQLAdaptorOptions.html#Syncfusion_Blazor_Data_GraphQLAdaptorOptions_Mutation) property of [GraphQLAdaptorOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.GraphQLAdaptorOptions.html).

-The following sample code demonstrates performing CRUD operation.
+The following sample code demonstrates performing CRUD operations.
 You have to set the Insert mutation query in [Insert](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.GraphQLMutation.html#Syncfusion_Blazor_Data_GraphQLMutation_Insert) property of Mutation in `GraphQLAdaptorOptions`.
 Similarly, you have to set the Update and Delete mutation queries in [Update](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.GraphQLMutation.html#Syncfusion_Blazor_Data_GraphQLMutation_Update) and [Delete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.GraphQLMutation.html#Syncfusion_Blazor_Data_GraphQLMutation_Delete) properties of Mutation in `GraphQLAdaptorOptions` respectively.

 The following variables are passed as a parameter to the mutation method written for **Insert** operation in server side.